| No of people | Price per person |

 Our guide Sunil and porters Tashi and Pasang treated us like family and managed logistics flawlessly.
 I felt supported from start to finish at Everest Base Camp thanks to Places Nepal Treks.

-Guide Raju pushed us gently but firmly, sharing local folklore beside the campfire.
+Guide Raju pushed us gently but firmly, sharing local folklore beside the fireplace in the teahouse.
 The porters’ resilience impressed me—they made it look easy carrying heavy loads uphill.
 This trek was unforgettable thanks to Places Nepal Treks.

 Guide Lakpa adjusted our schedule based on altitude and weather, ensuring safety.
 Porters carried gear with care and cheer.
 Places Nepal Treks made a challenging trek fulfilling and manageable.